civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/variables.md

 # Variables.

-Civic Component library contains a vast number of variables that modify all areas of the theme.
+Civic Component library contains a large number of variables that modify all areas of the theme.

 Variables allow for modification of:
 - Theme and component specific colours